-We next specify the solver information for our problem.
+We next specify the time integration scheme and solver information for our problem.
 In particular, we select the velocity correction scheme formulation, using a continuous Galerkin projection.
-For this scheme, an implicit-explicit ime-integration scheme must be used and we choose one of second order.
+For this scheme, an implicit-explicit time-integration scheme must be used and we choose one of second order.